Sycamore seed poisoning

 - Tachycardia (irregular and overly rapid heartbeat)

-- Myoglobinuria (red-brown coloured urine)
+- Myoglobinuria (dark red-brown coloured urine)

 - Occasionally choke (oesophageal obstruction)